twchen1258/agentbeats-terminal-bench/scenarios/terminal_bench/INTEGRATION.md

-# Terminal-Bench AgentBeats Integration Guide
+# Terminal-Bench AgentBeats Integration Detail

 ## Overview

-Terminal-Bench has been fully integrated with AgentBeats platform:
+In this repository, we have fully integrated Terminal-Bench with AgentBeats platform:

 - **Green Agent**: Fully AgentBeats-compatible with `tools.py` wrapper
 - **White Agent**: Fully AgentBeats-compatible with `tools.py` wrapper